Meet Dignity co-founder Jacinta Gulasekharam

 I’ve always been a person that wants to use my skill set to give back.

-Being the first child in my family to go to university I really had to figure things out for myself, so being able to pass that recent knowledge on to my mentee is a delight.
+From being an oldest child, having to work out the university world for myself, I'm able to pass that recent knowledge on to my mentee which is a delight

 My parents are both nurses, and their caring, compassionate attitude has been drilled into me to always use my skills to help others.